ofekdeitch/cognitio-static/blog-posts/gold-silver-ratio-2021.md

-- In 2021, gold silver ratio averaged X
+- In 2021, the gold-to-silver ratio averaged X
 - Blah 2021 marked the highest peak of the gold-to-silver ratio at X
 - Blah 2021 marked the lowest peak of the gold-to-silver ratio at 1.2